hoodiecrow/ConsTcl/README.md

 ### Input and output

-Like most programming languages, Scheme has input and output facilities beyond direct `` read `` and `` write ``.
+Like most programming languages, Scheme has input and output facilities beyond mere `` read `` and `` write ``.
 I/O is based on the _port_ abstraction of a character supplying or receiving device.
 There are four kinds of ports:

 1. file input (InputPort)
 1. file output (OutputPort)